ananyaachan/Dynamic_Duo/README.md

 Our deliverable would be a front-end system for visualizing opinion dynamics.
 It takes in the following inputs:
 - A network (Can also be simulated given the # of nodes + Initial conditions *)
 - A model (Each may come with some customized arguments)
 	- Threshold Model, Voter Model, or Bounded-Confidence Model
-	- BCM might be tricky here considering its continuous nature
 - A starting time point (by default 0)
 - An ending time point (T)
 - Number of steps (n)